RTX 3070 review: A $500 GPU that matches the $1,200 RTX 2080 Ti

 Heat, noise, and power

 I’m surprised with the thermal and aural performance of the RTX 3070.
 For me, it stayed relatively cool and quiet.
-That’s not to say the card doesn’t get loud.
+But the card does get loud at times.
 When the fans rev up to full speed, you can hear the cards little fan motors struggling and whining.
 But the reality is that the fans rarely went up to full speed for me.
 During intense gameplay, the 3070 would run between 76 and 79 degrees C. And at those temps, the fans don’t have to work hard to move heat out of the system.

 But my Founder’s Edition 2080 Ti was also pretty quiet.
 And I’ve talked to enough other 2080 Ti users to know there is some variability with that.
 So don’t take this as my word that you’ll have the same exact experience.
 If you’re in a hotter climate, that could push the temps up into a range where the fans really do have to kick into high gear during gameplay.